EudiaApentsui/alx-low_level_programming/0x00-hello_world/README.md

 Writing a C program using puts

-A C program thats prints usinf printf
+A C program thats prints using printf

+A C program that prints the size of various types on the computer and run on